Everyone Loves

 I placed 2nd in the Ubisoft Toronto NEXT Level Design Competition 2026.
-This project is a re-imagining of Marineland as a compact stealth map with recognizable landmarks, clear routes, and lots of small decisions that make players feel sneaky as they outsmart enemies.
+This project is a re-imagining of Marineland as a compact stealth map with recognizable landmarks, clear routes, and many small decisions that the player can strategize and act on as they outsmart enemies.

 Role: Level Designer